 2) The Miami Lakes Facts Brochure into the Miami Lakes Welcome Packet.
 This was developed into an 8 ½ x 11 booklet that can be used to attract both new businesses and residents to our

 community.
-This packet gives an overview of our Town, focusing on the competitive assets of the Town, including Schools, Parks, Tax Advantages and the Competitive Climate of the Town.
+This packet gives an overview of our Town, focusing on the competitive assets of the Town, including Education, Tax Advantages and the Competitive Climate of the Town.
 The packets and dining guide have been placed at all municipal buildings as well as local banks and hotels.
 The packets along with the dining guide are also provided to all new to Miami Lakes businesses upon obtaining a business tax receipt.

 3) The committee realizes that an increased effort needs to be made to assure that we are well positioned for an economic recovery.
 We have strengthened and formed new relationships with the Miami Lakes Chamber of Commerce and the Beacon Council to promote Miami Lakes as a viable and great location to open, relocate or expand your business.

 Through the annual membership with the Miami Lakes Chamber, the Town is able to invite new businesses to Chamber luncheons to encourage participation and membership.

 The Committee also purchased an ad in the Beacon Council’s Relocation Guide which is distributed both nationally and internationally to site selectors and prospective business wishing to relocate or expand within the County.

 This ad was also published in three Commercial Industrial Association of South Florida (CIASF) Signature Reports: the Commercial Financing Report released at their September 19th event held in Miami Lakes; the mid-January Industrial Report; and the April/May Office Market Report.